ashnagulati/Transient_Comparison_Plots/README.md

 ##  Citation & Attribution

-If you use **data** from this repository, please cite the original sources as indicated in the `.bib` files and RTF documentation, along with Gulati et al. (2025, *ApJ*)
+If you use data from this repository, please cite both the original sources (as listed in the accompanying .bib and .RTF files) **and** Gulati et al. (2025, ApJ).